New Year, New Habits: How to Actually Make Them Stick (Neuroscience Edition)

 - Track: total hours, deep sleep percentage, wake time consistency

-- Goal: 7-9 hours with wake time within 30-minute window daily
+- Goal: 7-9 hours, consistent wake time within 30-minute window

 Stress/HRV: